Skip to content

 Benchmarking RAP’s budget and operations against the same peer park systems provides valuable insight into how Los Angeles’ investment in parks compares to other major cities and highlights opportunities for improvement.
 By examining the operating budgets, capital funding amounts, and private funding models of similar park systems, we can better understand where RAP falls short and identify potential strategies to enhance funding, and in turn, staffing and service delivery.

-For benchmarking, this analysis examines the operating budgets of six peer park systems: San Francisco, CA; San Diego, CA; Chicago, IL; New York, NY; and Dallas, TX.
 The adopted budgets for Fiscal Year 2023 were used as the basis for comparing operating budgets, as this was the most recent year for which American Community Survey data were available to standardize population figures.
 Additionally, the benchmarking section incorporates data from Trust for Public Land (TPL) City Park Facts (2023) to provide further insights into capital investment from other public agencies and park investments by private entities within peer cities.
 12024 City Park Facts,” Trust for Public Land.

 Public Per-Capita Investment